iotaledger/wasp/tools/schema/docs/transfers.md

 The idea behind the dividend smart contract is that once we have set up the list of members, consisting of address/factor pairs, and knowing the total sum of the factors, we can automatically pay out a dividend to each of the members in the list according to the factors involved.
-Whatever amount of tokens gets sent to the 'divide' function will be divided over the members in proportion based on their respective factors.
-For example, you could set it up that address A has a factor 50, B has 30, and C has 20, for a total of

-100. Then whenever an amount of tokens gets sent to the 'divide' function, address A will receive 50/100th, address B will receive 30/100th, and address C will receive 20/100th of that amount.
+Whatever amount of tokens gets sent to the `divide` function will be divided over the members in proportion based on their respective factors.
+For example, you could set it up that address A has a factor 50, B has 30, and C has 20, for a total of 100 to divide.
+Then whenever an amount of tokens gets sent to the 'divide' function, address A will receive 50/100th, address B will receive 30/100th, and address C will receive 20/100th of that amount.

-Here is how the 'divide' function starts:
+Here is the `divide` function:

 ```rust
 // 'divide' is a function that will take any iotas it receives and properly